 The evening before you start your Classic Inca Trail Machu Picchu trek, you will be given a SMALL DUFFLE BAG to pack your clothes for the next four days.
 Your weight allowance is up to 7kg/15lbs.
 Your team of porters will carry your duffle bag for you, together with the food and camping gear.
 It’s important to be aware that you will not have access to your items in the duffle bag until the end of each day, as the porters will always be ahead of the group.
 During the trek, you need a day backpack big enough to carry your personal belongings such as a warm jacket, a rain jacket, your camera, sunscreen, snacks, water, etc. Usually a 30 to 50 litre backpack is sufficient.

 The Salkantay – Short Inca Trail Machu Picchu is a 76km (47.2 mile) hike through the Andes in the Cusco region.
-The maximum altitude reached is 4,880m/16,010ft.
-The Trail is a fairly difficult trek and you should be well prepared and healthy prior to starting it.
-You have to be moderately fit and take regular exercise.
+You will reach a maximum altitude of 4,880m/16,010ft.
+This Trail is fairly difficult trek and you should be well prepared and healthy prior to starting it.
+You have to be moderately fit and exercise regularly.

-In the scenario that you are unable to finish the trek due to a health reasons, Sam Travel Peru will assist you to the nearest town for help with transportation.
+In the event that you are unable to finish the trek due to health reasons, INCA TRAIL HIKE will assist you to the nearest town for help with transportation.
 We always carry oxygen on the trek for any respiratory problems.
 In extreme cases, a helicopter pick up can be arranged at your own expense.
 (Travel insurance required).
 There are no refunds in the unlikely situation that you are unable to finish the trek.

 Generally those who have to be assisted off the trail are taken to Ollantaytambo and if they recover quickly they continue the journey to Aguas Calientes (cost incurred by trekker) and visit Machu Picchu according to the original plan.

 If you’re happy with the services provided, a tip – though not compulsory – is appropriate.
 While it may not be customary to you, it’s of great significance for the people who will take care of you during the trek.
-It inspires excellent service and is an entrenched feature of the tourism industry across many SAM Travel Peru destinations.
-Of course you are free to tip more or less as you feel, depending on your perception of the quality and the length of your trip.
+It inspires excellent service and is an entrenched feature of the tourism industry across many INCA TRAIL HIKE destinations.
+Of course you are free to tip what you feel is sufficient, depending on your perception on the quality of service and the length of your trip.
 Remember, a tip is not compulsory and should only be given when you receive excellent service.